 Foundation students attend on Mondays, Tuesdays, Thursdays and Fridays 9.00am - 3.30pm for the first four weeks of Term One and then full time.
-Teachers will timetable students to attend one of the four Wednesdays with their parents for individual literacy and numeracy assessment.
+Teachers will timetable students to attend one of the four Wednesdays with their parents for individual literacy and numeracy assessment and parent meetings.

-1.11 VISITORS/CLASSROOM HELPER'S SIGN IN
+1.10 VISITORS / CLASSROOM HELPERS SIGN IN AND OUT

-If visiting the school to assist with classroom programs, please sign in via the iPad at the front office and collect a Visitor's Tag.
-Please sign out via the iPad and return the tag on leaving.
+If visiting the school to assist with classroom programs, please sign in via the Compass kiosk at the front office and collect a Visitor's Tag.
+Please sign out via the kiosk and return the tag upon leaving.
 This is a necessary safety arrangement for you and your children.
 All classroom helpers require a Volunteer's Working with Children Check which can be applied for online at no cost.

-1.12 DOGS IN SCHOOL GROUNDS
+1.11 DOGS IN SCHOOL GROUNDS

 To ensure our students and community members are safe and our grounds are clean, we do not allow dogs on our school grounds and across the road on our Fowler street grounds.
 Dogs should not be tied to the fence.
+Exceptions are made for trained and certified support and therapy dogs.
+Please contact the principal for permission for these dogs to enter the school grounds.

-1.13 CAR PARKING
+1.12 CAR PARKING

-Cars may be parked in Argyle Avenue, Glenola Road. and Fowler Street.
-The Chelsea Kindergarten parking area is only for teaching staff and kindergarten parents.
-Please be mindful of parking signs in these streets including our Kiss and Go zone in Argyle Avenue.
+Cars may be parked in Argyle Avenue, Glenola Road and Fowler Street.
+The Chelsea Kindergarten parking area is ONLY for teaching staff and kindergarten parents.
+Please be mindful of parking signs in these streets including our Kiss and Go zone in Fowler Street.

-TERM DATES FOR 2019
+1.13 TERM DATES FOR 2023